rstudio/rstudio-docker-products/README.md

 **IMPORTANT:** There are a few things you need to know before using these images:

-1. These images are provided as a convenience to RStudio customers and are not formally supported by RStudio.
-If you have questions about these images, you can ask them in the issues in the repository or to your support representative, who will route them appropriately.
 1. Outdated images will be removed periodically from DockerHub as product version updates are made.
 Please make plans to update at times or use your own build of the images.
 1. These images are meant as a starting point for your needs.
 Consider creating a fork of this repo, where you can